netgainsystems/docs/content/security/Log4j2/_index.md

 ## Mitigation guide
 To help mitigate the risk of this vulnerability , NetGain provides below two options:

-- Qucik fix :  To add in the JAVA flag, add below in the /etc/ng.conf, and restart service
+- Quick fix :  To add in the JAVA flag, add below in the /etc/ng.conf, and restart service
   - `JAVA_OPTS="${JAVA_OPTS} -Dlog4j2.formatMsgNoLookups=true"`
-- Long term fix : To upgrade to version v11.2.122
+- Long term fix : To update to version v11.2.122
   - package of log4j2 will be udpated to version 2.15.0

 ## Ref